Is Your Sparkling Water Harming Your Teeth?

-It is this lowered pH that might cause problems, and sparkling waters come in between 3 and 6, depending on a variety of factors.
+This lowered pH might cause problems, and sparkling waters come between 3 and 6, depending on various factors.

 What do scientists say?

-According to the Australian Dental Association, sparkling water is safe as its acidity is not high enough to demineralise teeth.
+According to the Australian Dental Association, sparkling water is safe as its acidity is insufficient to demineralise teeth.

 According to Dr Peter Alldritt of the Australian Dental Association, enamel erosion takes place slowly, and saliva defends against it with enzymes and buffers that quickly return the PH level of your mouth to normal.

-Professor David Manton at the University of Melbourne’s Melbourne Dental School sums up the general dental consensus when he says, “[carbonated water is] generally safe for teeth as long as it is drunk in moderation”.
+Professor David Manton at the University of Melbourne’s Melbourne Dental School summarises the general dental consensus by saying, “[carbonated water is] generally safe for teeth as long as it is drunk in moderation”.

 The vast majority of dentists agree that the best beverage is water that contains fluoride.
-However, sparkling water seems to present minimal risk and a far smaller one than many other choices.
+However, sparkling water presents minimal risk and is far smaller than many other choices.

 Here are some tips from Passion Family Dental North Lakes:

-- Be aware of additives to your of sparkling water.
-Citrus-flavoured waters, as an example, often contain higher acid levels (the flavouring is based on citric acid) that can increase the likelihood of enamel damage.
+- Be aware of additives in your sparkling water.
+Citrus-flavoured waters, for example, often contain higher acid levels (the flavouring is based on citric acid) that can increase the likelihood of enamel damage.

 - Sparkling water brands with added sugar are no longer just sparkling water.
-They are a sugar-sweetened drink, like sodas and juices, and therefore can lead to an increased risk of cavities.
+They are sugar-sweetened drinks, like sodas and juices, and therefore can increase the risk of cavities.
 Sparkling water or not—plain water is always the optimal choice.

 - Rinse with regular water after drinking sparkling water.
-If it is flavoured, don’t brush your teeth immediately after having a drink, wait at least 30 minutes or so and then brush.
+If it is flavoured, don’t brush your teeth immediately after drinking; wait at least 30 minutes and then brush.

-If you do see any evidence of this, give us a call and we’ll take a look!
+Call us if you see any evidence of this, and we’ll take a look!

 The Passion Family Dental Answer!

-Passion Family Dental North Lakes believes high-quality dental care can only be achieved by placing our customers first.
+Passion Family Dental North Lakes believes that providing high-quality dental care can only be accomplished by placing our customers first.